Finite temperature single-particle Green's function in the Lieb-Liniger model: Discussion

-{\emph{Discussion.}} We have developed a Monte-Carlo sampling method for evaluating dynamical correlation functions in the LL model and applied it to the two-point function of the Bose field.
-We have presented results in a large range of temperatures and interactions strengths for thermal ensembles, and also considered the dynamics in GGEs.
+We have developed a Monte Carlo sampling method for evaluating dynamical correlation functions in the LL model and applied it to the two-point function of the Bose field.
+We have presented results in a large range of temperatures and interaction strengths for thermal ensembles, and also considered the dynamics in GGEs.
 We have shown that an exponentially large (in $L$) number of form factors needs to be sampled, which is outside the range of applicability of approaches originally developed for $T=0$ dynamics \cite{caux2007one_particle,caux2009correlation,de_klerk2023improved,cheng2025one_body}.
-We note that these methods have been successfully applied to finite-temperature dynamical density-density correlation functions for fairly large values of $N \approx 50$--$100$ \cite{panfil2014finite}.
-This is possible because the structure of form factors of the density $\varrho(x)=\phi^\dag(x) \phi(x)$ in that range of $N$ and $L$ does not yet require sampling a prohibitively large number of terms, see SM for a more detailed discussion.
-Our work opens the door to using MCMC sampling of Lehmann representations in other contexts, in particular quantum quenches \cite{caux2013time,robinson2021computing}.
+Interestingly, these methods have been successfully applied to $T>0$ dynamical density-density correlation functions for fairly large values of $N \approx 50$--$100$ \cite{panfil2014finite}.
+This is possible because the structure of form factors of $\varrho(x)=\phi^\dag(x) \phi(x)$ in that range of $N$ and $L$ does not yet require sampling a prohibitively large number of terms, see Appendix \ref{eq:densityvsBosefield} for a more detailed discussion.
+Our work opens the door to using MCMC sampling of Lehmann representations in other contexts, in particular quantum quenches \cite{SeneseEsslerUnpublished}\cite{caux2013time,robinson2021computing}.

 \onecolumngrid